Microsoft/azure-docs.cs-cz/articles/backup/backup-azure-afs-automation.md

 ## <a name="next-steps"></a>Další kroky

-[Přečtěte si o](backup-azure-files.md) zálohování souborů Azure v Azure Portal.
+[Learn about](backup-azure-files.md) backing up Azure Files in the Azure portal.